webst2r/robopunks-minting-website/README.md

 - [x] Wrote the RoboPunksNFT.sol contract using Solidity.
 - [x] Used Infura to setup a node for ou DApp.
 - [x] Created API key on for our project on Etherscan.
-- [x] Deployed the smart contrat to Goerli Testnet.
+- [x] Deployed the smart contract to Goerli Testnet.
 See RoboPunksNFT deployed to: 0x58DDE549384b1D136D4000330aCaA553EbE1231D
 - [x] Verified our Contract on Etherscan using the hardhat verify command.
 - [x] Wrote the front-end code with React, having separated the App in 2 main components (Header & MainMint).
 - [x] Used Chakra's pre-made components to help style our App (replaced the traditional html).